 See also for this hub: Members

-To sound the bell for a paradigm shift from a phenomenological to a science-based impetus to manufacturing of functional components, our research activities focus on the tailoring of materials and the development of new processes to support component manufacturing.
+In order to strengthen the paradigm shift from a phenomenological to a knowledge-based approach to the design of functional materials, Materials Chain’s research activities are focused on the adaptation of materials and the development of new processes to support component manufacturing.

-Thus, key research topics addressed by Materials Chain researchers are:
+Thus, main research topics addressed by Materials Chain researchers are:

 - adaptive and smart materials